Animal Hall and Connecticut Birds of Prey

-The purpose of the Animal Hall and Connecticut Birds of Prey exhibit at Earthplace is to provide our community with educational animal programs and experiences focused on natural history, care, and appreciation.
+The purpose of the Animal Hall and the Connecticut Birds of Prey Exhibit at Earthplace is to provide our community with educational animal programs and experiences focused on natural history, care, and appreciation.

 Earthplace maintains a varied collection of species ambassadors.
 The outdoor display cages and many of the indoor enclosures in Animal Hall house wildlife that cannot be released due to injuries.
 These creatures include two Bald Eagles, a Peregrine Falcon, two Red-tailed Hawks, various species of owls, Big Brown Bats, Turkey Vultures and a Black Vulture, a Monk Parakeet, a Blue Jay, a Northern Mockingbird, and snakes.

 |Cerena, Bald Eagle